vramosp/personal-85541/content/pages/blog/index.md

         textAlign: center
       actions:
         justifyContent: center
-    subtitle: I like writing about what inspires me
+    subtitle: I like writing about things that inspire me
 ---